 Sheikh’s series of photographs have earned him countless awards and fellowships, including a MacArthur Foundation Fellowship, a National Endowment for the Arts Fellowship, the Henri Cartier-Bresson International Grand Prize, and the Luce Humanitarian Award, among many others.

-Members can see the exhibition first during a Member Preview on Saturday, August 12 with free timed-entry tickets.
-Tickets not yet available.
+Members can see the exhibition first during a Member Preview on Saturday, August 12.
+Space is limited, advanced reservations are recommended.
+Reserve FREE timed-entry preview tickets here.